-- acquisition of all EDF's shares in EDF Polska S.A., which is the owner of, in particular, 4 CHP plants, i.e. Kraków, Gdańsk, Gdynia and Toruń, and the heat distribution network in Toruń, Rybnik Power Plant and - acquisition of acquisition of all the shares held by EDF in ZEC "Kogeneracja" S.A., which owns 4 combined heat and power plants, i.e. in Wrocław, Zielona Góra, Czechnica and Zawidawie and heat distribution networks in Zielona Góra, Siechnice and Zawidawie.
+- acquisition of all EDF's shares in EDF Polska S.A., which is the owner of, in particular, 4 CHP plants, i.e. Kraków, Gdańsk, Gdynia and Toruń, and the heat distribution network in Toruń, Rybnik Power Plant and - acquisition of all EDF's shares in ZEC "Kogeneracja" S.A., which is the owner of 4 combined heat and power plants, i.e. in Wrocław, Zielona Góra, Czechnica and Zawidawie and heat distribution networks in Zielona Góra, Siechnice and Zawidawie.